Ed.D. Teacher Leadership

 Admissions Requirements

-- Employment - Candidates are required to by be employed as teachers or administrators in a traditional public school district, a charter school district, a charter school, or an independent school.
-By PSC regulation, candidates must be referred for admissions by their respective schools/districts, and Kennesaw State University must hold a Performance-Based partnership with the referring district.
+• Employment – Must be employed as teachers or administrators in a traditional public school district, a charter school district, a charter school, or an independent school.

 Deadline